-Cameron Harrington is Assistant Professor in International Relations in the School of Government and International Affairs, Durham University.
+Cameron Harrington is Assistant Professor in International Relations in the School of Government and International Affairs, Durham University and Deputy-Director of the Global Policy Institute, Durham University.
 His research focuses on global environmental politics.
 Cameron is a Research Fellow in the Global Risk Governance Programme, UCT.
 He obtained his PhD from the Department of Political Science at Western University, London, Canada.
 Following this, he was a Postdoctoral Research Fellow from 2014- 2015 in the GRG.
 His research programme, developed in partnership with WWF - South Africa examined collaborative water governance and environmental security in the uMngeni River catchment in KwaZulu-Natal, South Africa.

 Other publications include: